franlumer/franlumer/README.md

 # 👋 Hi, I'm Luciano Merlo

-I'm a Cybersecurity student, developer, and systems administrator from Argentina.
+I'm a Cybersecurity student, developer, and scripter from Argentina.
 I currently work at the Instituto de Innovación y Tecnologías Aplicadas (IITA) as a teaching assistant, programming instructor, and developer.

 I like mixing development, networking, Linux, and cybersecurity to build practical solutions — from small scripts that make life easier to more complete tools for analysis and automation.